apache/activemq-artemis/docs/user-manual/en/management.md

 If JMX is enabled (see Configuring JMX section), JMX notifications can be received by subscribing to 2 MBeans:

--   `org.apache.activemq:module=Core,type=Server` for notifications on
+-   `org.apache.activemq.artemis:module=Core,type=Server` for notifications on
     *Core* resources

--   `org.apache.activemq:module=JMS,type=Server` for notifications on
+-   `org.apache.activemq.artemis:module=JMS,type=Server` for notifications on
     *JMS* resources

 ### Core Messages Notifications